Do you have a question about 2020 NCRI Cancer Conference? Take a look at the most frequently asked questions below:

 Double day rates apply to those attending the Conference for two consecutive days only.
-By selecting this category you will have access to the Conference only on the days that you have selected.
+By selecting this category you will have access to the Conference on the days that you have selected only.
 If you are attending for more than two days or on non-consecutive days, either individual day rates or full registration rates apply.

 Please complete the appropriate section of the electronic Conference survey to request your certificate.
 A link to the survey will be sent to you after the Conference.
 Certificates will only be sent electronically and may take up to 10 working days.

 - To showcase your research and receive feedback from your peers